 I cannot escape who I am, even if I do not fit the values of the contemporary art world.
 This world is a power structure that decides what is to be valued.
 I can only truly value what is really me.
-Even if I am left out in my lifetime.

 -Natacha Sochat